Hours: Mon-Fri, 9am-5pm

 Undergraduate students and graduate students from other universities are not eligible for appointment services.
-UCLA undergraduate students should use Student Writing Center, the Writing Success Program (Student Retention Center), the Scholarship Resource Center, and the Career Center for their writing support needs.
+UCLA undergraduate students should use the Undergraduate Writing Center, the Writing Success Program (Student Retention Center), the Scholarship Resource Center, and the Career Center for their writing support needs.

-*Graduate students may make a second appointment within a single Monday to Friday period, but only after completing the first appointment.
+Graduate students may make a second appointment within a single Monday to Friday period, but only after completing the first appointment.
 The second appointment must also be on a different day than the first.

-If you fail to show up for an appointment or provide 24 hours notice of cancellation (either by phone or by email), you will have to wait two weeks before scheduling another appointment and any appointments currently reserved will be canceled.
-To be clear, if someone under the two week penalty attempts to schedule any appointment during the two week ban, any and all appointments will be canceled.
-Two weeks must pass before a new appointment can be made.
-(For example, if you miss an appointment on October 1st, you must actually wait until October 14th before scheduling any new appointment.
-Any appointment found in the system before October 14th, would be canceled.)
+If you fail to show up for an appointment or do not cancel within Handshake by midnight the night before, you will have to wait two weeks before scheduling another appointment and any appointments currently reserved will be canceled.
+If someone under the two week penalty attempts to schedule any appointment during the two week ban, the GWC appointment will be canceled.
+Two weeks must pass before a new appointment can be scheduled.
+(For example, if you miss an appointment on October 1st, you must wait until October 14th before scheduling any new appointment.
+Any appointment found in the system before October 14th would be canceled.)

-If you have several late cancellations/no shows in a single academic year, you may receive a longer suspension (1-2 quarters) from using GWC appointments at the discretion of the GWC director.
+If you have several late cancellations/no shows in a single academic year, you may receive a longer suspension at the discretion of the GWC Director.

 Graduate students may receive assistance on all kinds of writing related to the graduate student's academic or professional field, but excluding the following types of writing

-Exceptions may be granted for exams if the GWC director receives written permission from 1) the course's instructor of record for a course-related exam (permission from a TA is insufficient), or 2) a faculty advisor or official departmental representative for a degree-related exam.
+Exceptions may be granted for exams if the GWC director receives written permission from 1) the course's instructor of record for a course-related exam (permission from a TA is not sufficient), or 2) a faculty advisor or official departmental representative for a degree-related exam.
 The GWC director Marilyn Gray (firstname.lastname@example.org) must receive this written permission directly (via email) from the appropriate individual before the writing appointment.
 Alternatively, if permission for course take-home exams is explicitly written in course syllabi, this documentation will be sufficient.

 All services are confidential.
 No information about graduate student use of our service will be released except what is required by university policy or by law.

 Unlike some writing centers, we do not take direct referrals from faculty.
 As a service for graduate students, we stress the responsibility and initiative of the student.
-If a faculty member has concerns with a graduate student's writing, we recommend that they write out detailed instructions or comments for the graduate student to bring to a writing appointment to work on with the consultant.
+If a faculty member has concerns with a graduate student's writing, we recommend that they write out comments for the graduate student to bring to a writing appointment to work on with the consultant.